Mezzacello Urban Farm In a Nutshell

 WHO:

 Mezzacello Urban Farm was started in 2015 by Jim Bruner and Richard Riley.
-In 2015 the two began converting the abandoned property into functional gardens and structures.
+In 2015 the two began converting the abandoned property and adjacent empty lots into functional gardens and structures and rehabbing the 1868 house which had stood empty for 11 years.
 This would result in the creation of a formal garden structure in the east half of the garden, and an urban garden structure in the west half.

 The feeding tube years

-Mezzacello was also an existential response to a major medical condition.
+Mezzacello and it’s urban farm was originally an existential response to a major medical condition.
 Mr. Bruner does not have a functional esophagus.
-In 2004 a genetic immune response disease destroyed his esophagus.
-In 2007 his esophagus was removed and a feeding tube was installed through his abdomen directly into his stomach.
+In 2004 a genetic immune response disease began to destroy his esophagus.
+In 2007 his esophagus exploded and was removed and in its place a feeding tube was installed through his abdomen directly into his stomach.
+This was the sole source of nutrition for almost five years.

-A fistula (artificial tissue grown hole) was left in his throat to allow saliva to drain.
+To facilitate swallowing, a fistula (an artificial access hole in the human body) was left in his throat to allow saliva to drain.
 Sanitary napkins were worn over the fistula to collect saliva.
 This is why Mr. Bruner wears a bowtie to this day.
 In 2009 the Cleveland Clinic rebuilt his esophagus using his existing stomach.
-Food was on the menu again, but with a catch.
+Food was on the menu again.
+There was a catch.

 Digesting and dreaming